 The UNC Frank Porter Graham Child Development Institute (FPG) was founded in 1966 by a small group of scientists who had a vision—to conduct research that would make a difference in children's lives, support families, and inform public policy.
 Since its inception FPG has recognized that every child deserves a safe, healthy, and stimulating childhood; and our work has been dedicated to making this experience a reality for all children.
-For more than 54 years, our research, evaluation, implementation, technical assistance, and outreach have shaped how the nation cares for and educates children.
+For more than five decades, our research, evaluation, implementation, technical assistance, and outreach have shaped how the nation cares for and educates children.

 Your Gift Matters

 Our success in securing highly competitive grants and contracts has enabled us to build one of the largest early childhood research institutes in the country, but individual contributions like yours make the difference.
 Your charitable contribution to FPG is more than a gift.
 It is a demonstration of your commitment to helping children and families thrive.
 It shows that you understand the complex issues facing young children today and that you want to partner with us for a better tomorrow.
 Read more about the impact of your gift.